What to do in Strasbourg? – TOP 25 must-sees

 Visit one of the museums of Strasbourg

 Strasbourg has several museums to suit all tastes, from the most classic to the most unusual!
-You will find all the museums of the city on this page.
+For more information, see our article dedicated to Strasbourg’s museums.
 For my part, my favorites are the following:

 • Alsatian Museum – Located in a beautiful Alsatian building, you can learn a lot about Alsatian culture and life in Alsace in the past.

-• Historical Museum of the city of Strasbourg – The history of Strasbourg well explained and not boring at all thanks to a beautiful museography!
+• Musée Historique de Strasbourg – The history of Strasbourg from the Middle Ages to the creation of European institutions, including the French Revolution, well explained and not at all boring, thanks to a beautiful museography!

 • Tomi Ungerer Museum – A museum dedicated to the famous Alsatian cartoonist.